-During 2013, Sharon John assumed the Chief Executive responsibilities from Maxine Clark, who retired.
 As discussed throughout this CD&A, the Committee seeks to design executive compensation programs that are highly aligned with long-term shareholder value creation and provide rewards for the achievement of pre-established Company financial metrics.
-In keeping with this philosophy, the Committee approved a target mix of total direct compensation (base salary, annual bonus, and long-term incentives) for 2014 for our Chief Executive Officer, heavily weighted on performance-based compensation, with 50% of total direct compensation weighted on target annual bonus (35%), performance-based cash (8%), and non-qualified stock options (7%), and the remainder comprised of salary (35%) and time-based restricted stock (15%).
+In keeping with this philosophy, the Committee approved a target mix of total direct compensation (base salary, annual bonus, and long-term incentives) for 2015 for our Chief Executive Officer, heavily weighted on performance-based compensation, with approximately 69% of total direct compensation weighted on target annual bonus (21%), performance-based restricted stock (40%), and non-qualified stock options (7%), and the remainder comprised of salary (21%) and time-based restricted stock (10%).

 Based on this emphasis on performance-based compensation, historically our Chief Executive's compensation has had a strong relationship with our Company performance.
-As discussed earlier in the "Executive Summary" section, in 2014 the Company generated higher financial results than was targeted in our financial plan, and as a result, our Chief Executive Officer earned significantly more performance-based compensation awards than targeted by the Committee at the grant date.
-Conversely, in 2011 and 2012, financial results were well below target so the Chief Executive received no bonus payouts and earned no performance-based restricted shares or long-term cash awards.
-For 2013, as a result of improved Company financial performance, the Chief Executive received bonus payouts and payouts under the performance-based long-term cash program totaling 85% of target.
-The success of our turnaround efforts is evidenced by the following significant increases in our pretax income and stock price:
+As discussed earlier in the "Executive Summary" section, in 2015 the Company generated lower financial results than was targeted in our financial plan, and as a result, our Chief Executive Officer earned less performance-based compensation awards than targeted by the Committee at the grant date.
+The table below shows our historical pre-tax income (loss) and fiscal year end stock price per share from 2011-2015.

+Pre-tax Income Fiscal Year End

+(Loss) Stock Price

-Fiscal Year Pretax Income (Loss) (\$ in millions) Fiscal Year End Stock Price Per Share (\$)
+Fiscal Year (\$ in millions) Per Share (\$)

-2011 (2.7) 8.46
+2011 \$ (2.7) \$ \$ 8.46

 2012 (48.4) 3.91

 2013 (2.1) 7.74

 2014 16.0 19.11

+2015 17.9 12.24